-When the heart stops pumping, it is known as a cardiac arrest.
-Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, and keep blood circulating and deliver oxygen to the brain until medical treatment can stimulate the heart to start pumping again.
+When the heart stops pumping, it is known as cardiac arrest.
+Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, keep blood circulating and deliver oxygen to the brain until medical treatment can stimulate the heart to start pumping again.
 CPR can be life-saving first aid and will increase an individual’s chance of survival.

-It is important to note that the CPR steps for children aged 8 years or younger are the same as adults and older children, but the technique is slightly different for young children and infants.
+It is important to note that the CPR steps for children aged 8 years or younger are the same as for adults and older children, but the technique is slightly different for young children and infants.
 If you’re applying CPR ensure you’re aware of the technique difference for children aged 1- 8 years and infants aged up to 12 months.

 To find out more information about CPR visit Better Health Channel